 UOB Delight Card's 8% rebate expedites earnings from groceries, but lower spenders with a diversified budget can still earn high rewards for grocery spend with Citi SMRT Card.

 UOB Delight Card v.
 Citi Cash Back Card

 Citi Cash Back Card is a great 'everyday' card for average spenders who dedicate much of their budget to transport and food.
 Cardholders earn 8% cashback on petrol, dining and groceries–each unlocked after a S$888 minimum spend and capped at S$25/month.
 Heavy grocery spenders wouldn't benefit from this card as much as with UOB Delight Card because of the high minimum and low cap.
 However, those who spend on both eating in and dining out will benefit from Citi Cash Back Card.

 The difference in transport rewards is also worth pointing out.
 Both cards reward petrol at comparable rates, but Citi Cash Back Card offers rebates for Grab rides while UOB Delight Card offers rebates for public transit.
 This may also play a role for consumers deciding between the cards–commuters might prefer UOB Delight Card.

 UOB Delight Card v.
 CIMB Visa Signature Card

 CIMB Visa Signature Card provides access to CIMB Deals & Discounts, but lacks a strong savings network like UOB SMART$ Rebate Programme.
 This programme's discounts on house brands boost UOB Delight Card's total rewards rate up to 17% for select groceries.
-Overall, consumers who focus most of their spend on groceries, rather than dining or shopping, could earn more with UOB Delight Card than with CIMB Visa Signature Card.
+Overall, consumers who focus most of their spend on groceries, rather than leisure, could earn more with UOB Delight Card than with CIMB Visa Signature Card.